MP3 Audio Clip ( 31 min 02 sec )

 [Very Long Comm Break.
 This handover is from the Goldstone Station in California to the Honeysuckle Station in Australia.]137:18:05 Conrad: Okay, Houston.
 Start talking to us about the gear you want us to tie down back of the OPSs.

-137:18:16 Gibson: Roger, Pete.
-(Pause) Okay, first point there is to ensure that the (plus) Z-27 bulkhead is protected (from the TV camera and other gear they will stow against it).
+[As can be inferred from this discussion with Ed Gibson and from the LM Lunar Launch Stowage list, the OPSs were secured to the floor just aft of the hatch, in the location occupied by the LMP PLSS during the landing and that additional gear and samples were stowed in a jettison bag which, in turn, was secured aft of the OPSs.]137:18:16 Gibson: Roger, Pete.
+(Pause) Okay, first point there is to ensure that the (plus) Z-27 bulkhead is protected (from the gear in the jettison bag).
 You can use data books and towels for that purpose.
 We suggest, also, in tying down the equipment and rocks which you have in the bags there that goes on the floor next to the Z-27 by the OPS, that you use two additional strands of the utility straps.
 They will go from the top of the jettison bag to the ISA (Interim Stowage Assembly) attach fitting; that's the D ring on the midsection step.
 This will give you four strands total.

 137:19:06 Bean: Say the last part again, Ed.